 All (in unison): Consensus!!45 (the three men clasp hands and dance around the eviscerated carcasses, singing, exclaiming and rejoicing in their new discovery that spells doom for one and all.
 Hoorah!!)

 Soothsayer III (Garnaut): (stops) We must alert Caesar immediately!!
-The Gods are clearly displeased with our society’s profligate waste and flagrant excess.
-To avert disaster for our beloved Empire, social reorganisation among the plebeians is required as they are most assuredly responsible for this unholy wrath of the Gods.
+The Gods are clearly displeased with our society’s profligate waste and flagrant excesses.
+To avert disaster for our beloved Empire, social reorganisation among the plebeians is required, since they are clearly responsible for this unholy wrath of the Gods.
 Revolting creatures!
 An offense to the eye, the ear and especially the nose!